 HIV - if a woman contracts this before or during pregnancy, the virus can be transmitted to the baby if treatment is not administered right away.
 So, it is important to get tested for HIV early on so as to prevent passing the infection on to the infant.

 Gonorrhea - this STD is caused by bacteria and can be easily treated with antibiotics.
-But, if not cured right away, it can put the pregnant women at risk of miscarriage or preterm deliver.
-It can also endanger the baby and result to blindness, blood infection, and joint infection.
+But, if not cured right away, it can put the pregnant women at risk of miscarriage or preterm delivery.
+It can also endanger the baby and result in blindness, blood infection, and joint infection.

 Test for STDs using rapid STD test kits.
 You can buy rapid STD test kits for gonorrhea, HIV, Chlamydia, and other STDs from STD Rapid Test Kits.
-CLICK HERE to start the purchase now.
 You can use your credit card to get started.